 Total elbow replacement involves that replacement of the whole elbow joint.
 This is performed for stiff arthritic elbows where the range of movement has become limiting or the pain in the elbow has become too severe for daily activities.

-Typically, it could be up to six weeks until the patient has sufficient function to return to driving.
-Total elbow replacements usually have a lifespan of approximately ten years.
-Post-operative stiffness is a recognised complication of elbow replacement, and it is not unusual to have an end result with a range of movement of 30 to 130 degrees.
+Typically, it could be up to six weeks until you have sufficient function to return to driving.
+Total elbow replacements usually have a lifespan of approximately 10 years.
+Post-operative stiffness is a recognised complication of elbow replacement.
+It is not unusual to have an end result with a range of movement of 30 to 130 degrees.
 However, the range achieved after replacement surgery is usually sufficient for all day to day activities.